Heights of butterfly trees: Introduction

 Heights of more general random BST models have also been explored more recently, including the Mallows trees \cite{addario2021height}, record-biased trees \cite{corsini2023height}, and permuton sampled trees \cite{corsini2025binary}.
-Of these, we further highlight Mallows trees, which are generated using Mallows permutations \cite{mallows1957non}, that bias permutations closer or farther from the identity permutation through a scaling $q^{\operatorname{inv}(\pi)}$ for $\operatorname{inv}$ returning the number of inversions of a given permutation with a weight $q \in (0,\infty)$; where $q = 1$ aligns with the uniform permutation setting (see also \cite{Basu_Bhatnagar_2017,Mueller_Starr_2013,bhatnagar2015lengths,gladkich2018cycle,He_2022,he2023cycles,zhong2023cycle,Zhong_2023}).
+Of these, we further highlight Mallows trees, which are generated using Mallows permutations \cite{mallows1957non}, that bias permutations closer or farther from the identity permutation through a scaling $q^{\operatorname{inv}(\pi)}$, where $\operatorname{inv}(\pi)$ is the number of inversions of the permutation $\pi$ with a weight $q \in (0,\infty)$; where $q = 1$ aligns with the uniform permutation setting (see also \cite{Basu_Bhatnagar_2017,bhatnagar2015lengths,gladkich2018cycle,He_2022,he2023cycles,Mueller_Starr_2013,zhong2023cycle,Zhong_2023} for further studies on Mallows models).
 When $q \in (0,1)$, then Mallows permutations are biased more toward the identity permutation, and so the limiting behavior relies more heavily on the height of the right subtree in the permutation.
 Hence, in particular, these rely also on the length of the top-right edge of the BST, connecting the root to the node $n$.
 This corresponds to the \textit{left-to-right maxima} path within the permutation, as we will review now.
-(Note this applies exactly analogously to the left-to-right minima path, that corresponds to the top-left edge $\ell_n$ of the corresponding BST.)
+(Note that this applies exactly analogously to the left-to-right minima path, which corresponds to the top-left edge $\ell_n$ of the corresponding BST.)